Tivadar Csontváry Kosztka: Biography

+He also possessed fluent knowledge of Hungarian and his written legacy (autobiographical content, art notes etc) are mostly in Hungarian, with a few additions in German, Italian etc.due to his world travels.

+He was a pharmacist until his twenties.

 On the hot sunny afternoon of 13 October 1880, when he was 27 years old, he had a mystic vision.
 He heard a voice saying, "You are going to be the greatest painter of the world, greater than Raphael."
 He took journeys around Europe, visited the galleries of the Vatican, and returned to Hungary to earn money for his journeys by working as an apothecary.
 From 1890, he traveled around the world.
 He visited Paris, the Mediterraneum (Dalmatia, Italy, Greece), North Africa and the Middle East (modern day Lebanon, modern day Israel, Egypt, modern day Syria) and painted pictures.
 Often his pictures are very large, several meters (yards) wide and height is not unusual.

 He painted his major works between 1903 and 1909.
 He had some exhibitions in Paris (1907) and Western Europe.
 Most of the critics in Western Europe recognized his abilities, art and congeniality, but in the Kingdom of Hungary during his life, he was considered to be an eccentric crank for several reasons, e. g. for his vegetarianism, anti-alcoholism, anti-smoking, pacifism, and his cloudy, prophetic writings and pamphlets about his life (Curriculum), genius (The Authority, The Genius) and religious philosophy (The Positivum).
 Some of his biographists considered this as a latent, but increasingly disruptive schizophrenia.
 Although he was later acclaimed, during his lifetime Csontváry found little understanding for his visionary, expressionistic style.
 A loner by nature, his "failure" impaired his creative power.

 After his death, 42 of Csontváry's paintings lay rolled up, and his heirs almost sold them to be used as cart tarp.
 They might have been lost forever, if an architect named Gedeon Gerlóczy had not been searching for a studio at the very time and in the very place, stumbling upon the paintings and buying them.
 For fifty years, these works of art were gathering dust in Gerlóczy's apartment.

 He painted more than one hundred pictures, the most famous and emblematic of which is probably The Lonely Cedar (Magányos cédrus).
 His art connects with post-impressionism and expressionism, but he was an autodidact and cannot be classified into one style.
 He identified as a "sunway"-painter, a term which he created.